 Salary for Labor Relations Specialists

 Recruiter.com helps find better paying jobs across all specialties and locations.
 Sign up in our career community today!

 SEE MORE SALARIES FORLabor relations specialists serve as communication conduits between management and employees.
 When disputes arise between employees and management or supervisory level employees, the function of a labor relations specialist is to resolve the dispute.
 This occupation requires strong communication skills, and these professionals may be involved in the negotiation of collective bargaining agreements.
 The design and coordination of grievance procedures for employee complaints may also be a part of their general tasks.
 They make work with, and handle some of the same tasks as human resources specialists.
 In many cases, labor relations specialists communicate with government agencies and unions, filing forms and keeping detailed records as required by union and/or government regulations.

-Labor Relations Specialists tend to make the most in the following industries
+Labor Relations Specialists tend to make the most in the following industries:

-In general, they earn less within the industries below
+In general, they earn less within the industries below: